chocolatey/choco-wiki/ChocolateyConfiguration.md

 ### Chocolatey Central Management
 * [ ] `useChocolateyCentralManagement` - Use Chocolatey Central Management - Lists of installed and outdated packages will be reported to the chosen Chocolatey Central Management server.
 Business editions only (version 2.0.0+).
 See https://chocolatey.org/docs/features-chocolatey-central-management
+* [ ] `useChocolateyCentralManagementDeployments` - Use Chocolatey Central Management Deployments - Centrally managed deployments of packages and scripts can be sent from Chocolatey Central Management.
+Business editions only (version 2.1.0+).
+See https://chocolatey.org/docs/features-chocolatey-central-management

 ### Package Internalizer
 * [x] `internalizeAppendUseOriginalLocation` - Append UseOriginalLocation with Package Internalizer - When `Install-ChocolateyPackage` is internalized, append the `-UseOriginalLocation` parameter to the function.
 Business editions (version 1.7.0+) and MSP editions (version 1.12.1+) only.
 Requires at least Chocolatey v0.10.1 for `Install-ChocolateyPackage` to recognize the switch appropriately.
 See https://chocolatey.org/docs/features-automatically-recompile-packages